About Lac du Flambeau Business Development Corporation

 Board Member At Large: Phillip Chapman, Jr.

-Phillip Chapman, Jr. is a Lac du Flambeau Tribal Member who has worked more than 30 years in the construction industry, many of those years spent with Kuckkahn Construction, Inc. He has assisted his brother with his successful, family-owned masonry and carpentry business for over 15 years.
+Board Member At Large: Phillip Chapman, Jr. - Phillip is a Lac du Flambeau Tribal Member who has worked more than 30 years in the construction industry, many of those years spent with Kuckkahn Construction, Inc. He has assisted his brother with his successful, family-owned masonry and carpentry business for over 15 years.

-With his extensive experience in the construction industry, he felt that he his extensive business knowledge would be beneficial to the LDF BDC.
+With his extensive experience in the construction industry, he felt that he his vast business knowledge would be beneficial to the LDF BDC.

 Phillips has served as the Tribal Roads Committee Chairman, and has worked for the Lac du Flambeau Tribal Roads Department.
-He is honored to serve his Tribe on the LDF BDC Board of Directors, and looks forward to the work the Board has ahead, which includes more transparency for the Membership and ensuring ethical best business practices are being conducted with each and every business entity operating under the LDF BDC.
+He is honored to serve his Tribe on the LDF BDC Board of Directors, and looks forward to the work the Board has ahead, which includes increased transparency for the Membership and ensuring ethical best business practices are being conducted with each and every business entity operating under the LDF BDC.